Written By John VanDerLaan

 What is the best crossbow speed for hunting?

-The best crossbow speed for hunting varies widely by purpose and personal preference, but 300-400 fps should work well for most game over standard ranges and give you a nice balance between power and control.
+The best crossbow speed for hunting is 300-400 fps.
+This speed will work well for most game over standard ranges and give you a nice balance between power and control.
 Higher speeds over 400 fps will give you a longer range and more penetration for big game like deer, elk and bear, but it may be harder to manage if you don't have a lot of experience.
 Plus, it will be too much power for smaller game.

 What is the best crossbow speed for deer?